Bottleneck: Slowing Down Business Processes, Tasks & Workflow

 Eliminating the pain points within a process is key to “lean” and efficient processes.

-Identifying and fixing these are vital to increase performance.
-There are a number of methodologies and problem-solving tool you can use to try and locate the fail point.
+Identifying and fixing these are vital to increasing performance.
+There are a number of methodologies and problem-solving tools you can use to try and locate the fail point.

 Six Sigma Methodology can also help improve business processes.